johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>

-We now have the ‘skeleton’ of our reference dataset ready and if we wanted we could move straight on to STEP 3 and generate a tree from it.
-However for the purpose of this tutorial we will also go through STEP 2 and ‘enhance’ our dataset with protein data translated from available genomic data.
+We now have the ‘scaffold’ of our reference dataset ready and if we wanted to, we could move straight on to STEP 3 and generate a tree from it.
+However for the purpose of this tutorial is to also go through STEP 2 and ‘enhance’ our scaffold dataset with protein data translated from available genomic data.
 To do this we can use the 2nd Module.
 Activate the module by typing:

 ```bash
 conda activate Translator